Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 <img rounded style="width:600px" src="./img/2.1-ocean-gate-blog-post.png" class="fragment" />
 </span>

-Notes:
-- What biases could be happening here?
-- **Survivor bias**: is the logical error of concentrating on entities that passed a selection process while overlooking those that did not.
-  This can lead to incorrect conclusions because of incomplete data.
-- Of course most accidents happen because of operator error, because most vessels underwent certification!
-- What bias are we facing maybe? **Hindsight Bias**: is the common tendency for people to perceive past events as having been more predictable than they were.

 ---
 <!-- .slide: data-background-color="#4A2439" -->

 ## Where do you see yourself or others suffer from behavioral biases?

-Notes:

-Open class discussion.

 ---
 ## Monopoly

 - We have seen: Monopolists' market power leads to inefficient outcomes.